J-Hoplin/GraphQL-CRUD-Playground/Readme.md

 ## How to use playground?

 ### GET
-You need to connect to GraphQL Playground in `localhost:4000`
+You need to connect to GraphQL Playground in `localhost:4000`.
+Type GraphQL Query in `Operation` tab and press blue button above to execute!

 - Get all product values
   ```graphql